Photograph from the Campbell Coe Collection

 The Jabberwock, 2901 Telegraph Avenue (at Russell Street), Berkeley, CA

-All this great stuff has been researched and prepared by Corry Arnold with additions by Ross Hannan
+All this great stuff has been researched and prepared by Corry Arnold and Ross Hannan

-Grateful thanks are also give to Tom Weller, Earl Crabb, Jef Jaisun, Bill "Jolly Blue" Ehlert, David Bennett Cohen, ED Denson, Colin Hill, Jesse Cahn, Evelyn Miller Kerr, Hank Bradley, Denise Kaufman, Sandy Rothman, Bill Miles.
+Grateful thanks are also give to Tom Weller, Earl Crabb, Jef Jaisun, the late Bill "Jolly Blue" Ehlert, David Bennett Cohen, ED Denson, Colin Hill, Jesse Cahn, Evelyn Miller Kerr, Hank Bradley, Denise Kaufman, Sandy Rothman, Joe McDonald, Bill Miles, Brian Voorheis, Barry Melton, Phil Greenberg, Bruce Barthol, Belle Randall.
 Thanks are also due to Cactus Pete Anderson and Campbell Coe who contributed significantly to the research, but don't know it.

 The psychedelic rock explosion of the mid-sixties that first surfaced in San Francisco was the product of many colliding factors.
 The impact of the Beatles, funny smelling smoke and the Vietnam War would not have had nearly the impact on music that it did had their not been a ready supply of folk musicians already performing and looking for something new.
 The folk scene in the early 60s had been the strongest in Cambridge, Massachusetts and Greenwich Village.
 The successful performers from those scenes all had a chance to record and tour, and some of them—Joan Baez and Bob Dylan, most notably—became quite famous.
 Although every big city and college town had some kind of local folk scene in the early 60s, Berkeley’s scene was probably the most developed after the Cambridge/Greenwich axis.